-Sometimes you’ll find work that’s worthy of attention, but which an organization is incapable of paying attention to, usually because its leadership doesn’t value that work.
-In some companies this is developer tooling work, in others it’s inclusion work, and in most companies it’s glue work.
+Sometimes you'll find work that's worthy of attention but which an organization is incapable of paying attention to, usually because its leadership doesn't value that work.
+In some companies, this is developer tooling work.
+In others, it's inclusion work.
+In most companies, it's glue work.

 There is almost always a great deal of room to do this sort of work that no one is paying attention to, so you'll be able to make rapid initial progress on it, which feels like a good opportunity to invest.
 At some point, though, you'll find that the work needs support, and it's quite challenging to get support for work that a company is built to ignore or devalue.
 Your early wins will slowly get eroded by indifference and misalignment, and your initial impact will be reclaimed by the sands of time.

-A surprising number of projects are one small change away from succeeding, one quick modification that unlocks a new opportunity, or one conversation away from consensus.
-I think of making those small changes, quick modifications and short conversations as editing your team’s approach.
+A surprising number of projects are one small change away from succeeding, one quick modification away from unlocking a new opportunity, or one conversation away from consensus.
+I think of making those small changes, quick modifications, and short conversations as editing your team's approach.